Recipes & Nutrition

-Not everyone will experience bright yellow urine from taking a vitamin B complex.
-If you do, it’s likely caused by your own digestive capabilities or your specific vitamin supplement.
+Not everyone will experience bright yellow urine from taking a vitamin B-complex.
+If you do, it’s likely caused by your own digestive capabilities or your specific supplement—the less of the vitamin your body is able to absorb, the more it will excrete and the brighter your urine will be.
 If you notice your urine is more yellow with some vitamin brands compared to others, this might mean you would benefit from a different formulation.
 At Parsley Health, we encourage pharmaceutical grade supplements in their most bioavailable form to ensure optimal absorption in the intestine.
-For others, bright yellow urine could be a sign that your body has a more difficult time absorbing these vitamins, often stemming from genetic variations that keep you from using vitamin B as effectively as others.
+For others, bright yellow urine could be a sign that your body has a more difficult time absorbing these vitamins, often stemming from genetic variations that keep you from using some forms of vitamin B as effectively as others.

 If you’re peeing them out, do you really need them?

 Just because you’re excreting some of your B-vitamins through urination doesn’t mean that your body isn’t absorbing them.
 Instead, it indicates that your body is taking what it needs and flushing out the excess.